 "

-3 4"
+3 The distinguishing numbers of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document ECE/TRANS/WP.29/78/Rev. 4, Annex 3 - www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html"

 Paragraphs 12.3. to 12.5., amend to read:

 "12.3.
-As from [1 September 2017], no Contracting Party applying this UN Regulation shall refuse to grant or refuse to accept UN type approvals under this UN Regulation as amended by the 03 series of amendments.
+As from 1 September 2018, no Contracting Party applying this UN Regulation shall refuse to grant or refuse to accept UN type approvals under this UN Regulation as amended by the 03 series of amendments.

 12.4.
-Even after [1 September 2017] Contracting Parties applying this regulation shall continue to accept type approvals granted to the 02 series of amendments to this regulation.
+Even after 1 September 2018 Contracting Parties applying this regulation shall continue to accept type approvals granted to the 02 series of amendments to this regulation.

 However, Contracting Parties applying this Regulation shall not be obliged to accept, for the purpose of national or regional type approval, Type Approvals to the 02 series of amendments to this regulation for vehicle types not fitted with Tyre Pressure Monitoring System.

 12.5.
-As from [1 September 2017], Contracting Parties applying this UN Regulation shall grant UN type approvals only if the vehicle type to be approved meets the requirements of this UN Regulation as amended by the 03 series of amendments."
+As from 1 September 2018, Contracting Parties applying this UN Regulation shall grant UN type approvals only if the vehicle type to be approved meets the requirements of this UN Regulation as amended by the 03 series of amendments."

 Note: GRRF clarified, after consultation of the representatives of France and the Russian Federation, that the text in the symbol in paragraph 5.1.4.1. and 5.1.4.1.1. included in the circle shall not be translated in French or Russian.